mscharmann/privacy-rarefaction/README.md

 # privacy-rarefaction
-is a tool to scan population genomic datasets for sex-specific loci.
+is a tool to scan population genomic datasets for sex-specific sequences (contigs of an assembly, or kmers if reference-free).

 Privacy-rarefaction was developed to distinguish biological, population genetic polymorphisms from stochastic artefacts in presence-absence data.
 Common reduced-representation sequencing methods such as GBS, RAD-seq, ddRAD-seq, genome skimming, etc. are all partially stochastic in respect to which loci are sequenced in which individual, hence actual genomic presence-absence polymorphisms are confounded.
 When seeking loci private to one of two sets of individuals (e.g. females and males, resp.
 Y or W chromosomes), a practical dilemma arises.
 One may either compare few individuals per set and thus study many loci, but a high proportion of these will erroneously be classified as private (false positives).
 Alternatively, one may compare many individuals per set to increase the  confidence of classification, but this necessarily discards a large proportion of sequenced loci (possibly loosing all loci).
 By iterating from few to many individuals per set (stringency), privacy-rarefaction generates an objective and repeatable assessment of biological signal and stochasticity in presence-absence, including intuitive visualisation and significance tests.
 Privacy-rarefaction is model-free and uses permutations of the real data to generate specific null-hypotheses against which candidate sex-specific loci are evaluated.
 It helps to get the most out of your sequencing data without discarding any information.
 More about privacy-rarefaction can be found in the manuscript